SAP-samples/teched2023-DT260/exercises/ex2/README.md

 In the hands-on session <hands on ID>, you will get to experience the processes involved in the business data validation using DTV tool during the ECC to SAP S/4HANA conversion.
 You will get experience of creating a DTV project, Maintaining Test specification, data extraction in source and target and finally performing data evaluation and obtain the comparison results.
 <br>![](/exercises/ex2/images/Introduction/image-1.png)

+Login to your SAP TechEd system , and open the SAP Launchpad.
+Use the system named ECC Prior to conversion for the below activity of Project setup , Maintain systems , Import pre-delivered content, Maintain test specificaion and Souce Extraction

 ## Exercise 2.1 User and Project setup

-After completing these steps you will have logged in to the ABAP system with authorized user.
+Create your first DTV project.

 ### Exercise 2.1.1 User setup
-You have been assigned a user with needed authorization to execute DTV tool.
+You have already been assigned a user with needed authorization to execute DTV tool.
 Using the user provided, enter the system.

 ### Exercise 2.1.2 Project setup